 Reference Frames

 The Earth Mean Equinox frame of epoch 2000 (EME2000) is used for the 3D plot.
-The International Terrestrial Reference Frame of 2005 (ITRF2005) is used for the 2D ground trace.
+The International Terrestrial Reference Frame is used for the 2D ground trace.
 At the moment, no EOP data is used.

 The azimuth and elevation graph is drawn in a Topocentric Frame from a given user location on Earth’s surface.
 This location is configurable in the simulation parameters file (parameters userLat, userLon and userAlt).

-For the orbit propagation, the Earth Mean of Equator 2000 is used.
+For the orbit propagation, EME2000 is also used.
 It is also the frame, amongst others, in which the ISS ephemeris is given by NASA.

-Transformations from one frame to another are handled internally by Orekit.
+Transformations from one frame to another are handled internally by Orekit and use the IERS 2010 Conventions [R9].

 Footprint Computation